josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍉_Collecting_Intent_Adjunct_Material/README.md

 This directory is **complementary**, not duplicative.

-- Projects such as **[Accountability Archive](chatgpt://generic-entity?number=0)** (founded by Phil Proudfoot) focus on **explicit expressions of genocidal intent** — statements or posts advocating destruction, removal, or death of a protected group.
+- Projects such as **[Accountability Archive](https://accountabilityarchive.org/)** focus on **explicit expressions of genocidal intent** — statements or posts advocating destruction, removal, or death of a protected group.

 - *🍉 Collecting Intent Adjunct Material* focuses on a related but distinct question: